 (2) Based on actual covered payroll reported by the Retirement Office.
-For the year ended June 30, 2015, reflects the effect of the phase-in over two years of the contribution rate impact of new actuarial assumptions adopted by the Board.
+For the year ended June 30, 2015, reflects the effect of the phase-in over two years of the contribution rate impact of new actuarial assumptions adopted by the Board effective with the July 1, 2014 valuation.
+For the year ended June 30, 2017, reflects the effect of the phase-in over two years of the contribution rates impact of new actuarial assumption adopted by the Board effective with the July 1, 2016 valuation.